-Background information on the artist(s) and supporting evidence to demonstrate experience of delivering similar scale projects.
-Applications from organisations/producers should include confirmed details of the lead artists involved
+Background information on the artists or organisations, and supporting evidence to demonstrate experience of delivering successful large projection mapping projects.
+Applications from organisations/producers should include confirmed details of the lead artists involved.

 Applications will be assessed by the Light Night Leeds team and a panel of judges.

 Short-listed applicants will be invited to interview.